Flux cost functions and optimal metabolic states: Metabolic optimality problems

-So far, we assumed that all reactions in our kinetic model are enzyme-catalysed.
-This makes each reaction flux costly, but also directly controllable.
-In reality, there are non-enzymatic reactions, which changes the cost of metabolic flows and may even render certain flows impossible.
-Non-enzymatic reactions include, for example, (i) the damaging of molecules by free radicals; (ii) molecules leaving the cell by passive diffusion; (iii) the dilution of substances in growing cells (which formally resemble a linear degradation reaction).
-In ECM, non-enzymatic reactions will impose specific constraints on metabolite levels.
-For example, an irreversible reaction with mass-action rate law and given flux defines a feasible plane within the M-polytope. (ii) A reversible reaction in quasi-equilibrium will fix the ratio between its substrate and product levels. (iii) In models with dilution fluxes $\lambda \,c_i$, a given flux distribution $\vv$ determines all dilution fluxes and, thereby, all metabolite levels!
-Such constraints can restrict the M-polytope to lower-dimensional sub-polytopes or even to an empty set (i.e.~the flow will not be realisable).
-For flux cost minimisation, this means that some of the flows, even thermodynamically feasible ones, may have to be omitted because they cannot be realised kinetically.
-Geometrically, parts of the flux polytope are excluded for kinetic reasons, and the remaining set of lows may be non-convex.
-Instead, different flows in the same S-polytope may correspond to different sections of an M-polytope; this means that the functions $\metcost(\vv,\mv)$, obtained from different flows, reside on different sets in metabolite space and are not comparable anymore.
-In addition, the flux cost function itself will change its shape, and our concavity proof does not hold anymore.
+\myparagraph{\ \\Non-enzymatic reactions} If a reaction is catalysed by an enzyme, the reaction flux is costly, but also directly controllable (at constant metabolite concentrations).
+In cells, non-enzymatic reactions can be important (or harmful), for example, (i) the oxidation of molecules by free radicals; (ii) molecules leaving the cell by passive diffusion; (iii) the dilution of substances in growing cells (which formally resembles a linear degradation reaction).
+The presence of such reactions in models changes the set of possible {\flow}s and the flux cost functions.
+In ECM, a non-enzymatic reaction with a given flux puts constraints on metabolite concentrations.
+For example, a reaction with irreversible mass-action rate law $v=k\,[a]\,[b]$ defines a constraint on the substrate levels $a$ and $b$, i.e.~a linear constraint on $\ln a+\ln b$.
+In general, the constraints will be nonlinear!
+The resulting equality constraints on metabolite concentrations define a plane that intersects the M-polytope and restricts it to a lower-dimensional subpolytope, or even to an empty set (i.e.~stating that the {\flow} is impossible).
+In FCM, this means that some {\flow}s, even thermodynamically feasible ones, will be discarded for kinetic reasons: parts of the flux polytope are excluded, and the remaining flows form a non-convex set.
+Moreover, different {\flow}s in an F-cone correspond to different M-polytopes.
+This means that the cost functions $\metcost(\lncv;\vv)$, obtained from different flows and defined on different sets in metabolite space and are not comparable.
+Thus, the flux cost function changes its shape, and our concavity proof does not hold anymore.